-roduction Operations
+oduction Operations

-DETAILS USERS PERMISS IONS
+DETAILS USERS PERMISS SIONS

 SEARCH Q KEY 6

 NAME TYPE ROLE ACTIONS

 Demo Project Project Use ж

 Demo Job Template Job Template Execute ж

 King PLC Inventory Ad Hoc ×

-To remove Permissions for a particular User, click the Disassociate ( 🗮 ) button under Actions.
+To remove Permissions for a particular User, click the Disassociate (X) button under Actions.
 This launches a Remove Role dialog, asking you to confirm the disassociation.

-Note: You can also add teams or individual users and assign them permissions at the object level (projects, inventories, job templates, and workflow templates) as well.
-Ansible Tower release 3.1 introduces the ability to batch assign permissions.
+Note: You can also add teams, individual, or multiple users and assign them permissions at the object level (projects, inventories, job templates, and workflow templates) as well.
 This feature reduces the time for an organization to onboard many users at one time.
-For more details, refer to their respective chapters in the Ansible Tower User Guide v3.7.4.